Maldives is resplendent with extraordinary tropical islands that have earned it the candid title of the quintessential dream holiday destination.

 English is widely used as a business language in government offices and the commercial sector.
 French, German, Russian, Italian and Chinese languages are now widely used at the tourist resorts.

-The Republic of Maldives is a nation that has a strong sense of patriotism.
-Being a small country all citizens in some way or the other are connected to each other bringing about an almost natural sense of unity that can be seen in a blood bound family.
+The Maldives is a nation that has a strong sense of patriotism.
+Being a small country all citizens in some way or the other are connected to each other bringing about an almost natural sense of unity.

 In the capital Malé and many other administrational islands there are many places and monuments that emulate this sense of patriotism.